Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 The loader must copy the program and any linked libraries into main memory to be executed.
 The loader will also correctly assign memory addresses, as the program expects that it is in memory address 0.

 Libraries, pre-compiled code modules, have benefits such as being tested, optimised and save time as code does not have to be rewritten.
-It can also save on memory - many programs may use a library to set all characters to uppercase which only has to be  loaded once into memory, and just linked by the linker.
+It can also save on memory - many programs may use a library to set all characters to uppercase which only has to be loaded once into memory, and just linked by the linker, as opposed to redefining this every time.

 ## 1.2.4 Types of Programming Language